andersfischernielsen/rosdistro-dependency-analysis/README.md

-# rosdistro-dependency-analysis
+# `rosdistro` Dependency Analysis
-A tool for figuring out how prevalent dependency bugs are in the rosdistro package repository.
+A tool for figuring out how prevalent dependency bugs are in the rosdistro package repository using GHTorrent.